Whiskey-Tango-Foxtrot-GmbH/what-the-pokedex/README.md

 - Next.js [App Router](https://nextjs.org/docs/app).
 This is important to know.
 If you look something up in the Next.js docs, make sure it says "Using App Router" (NOT Pages Router) in the upper left corner.
 - [Server Components](https://nextjs.org/docs/app/building-your-application/rendering/server-components).
 This might be a tricky concept if you're new to it.
 The basic thing in practice for this little imaginary project is: components that have client interactions (button clicks, states or any React hook) need to be explicitly declared with a `"use client"` declaration at the top of the file.
 By default, all components are server components.
 A `page.tsx` should almost always be a server component and handle the data retrieval.
+- The project is set up with [Tailwind CSS](https://tailwindcss.com/docs/utility-first).
+We encourage you to leverage this for styling your components and layouts

+We know that this tech stack might be unfamiliar to you and you might have to do a bit of researching.
+This might limit how much code you can output.
+Don't worry about it!

+This is intentional and part of the challenge.
+Your biggest asset in frontend development is your curiosity and love for learning new things.

 ## The Tasks